 Once again EA Sports has large ambitions for this year’s Madden title, but many of last year’s issues remain.

-The annual release of any sports title is one that fans tend to look forward to around the same time each year, and with passionate fanbases behind all of them, none are seemingly more vocal than the Madden community.
+The annual release of any sports title is one that fans tend to look forward to, and with passionate fanbases behind all of them, none are seemingly more vocal than the Madden community.

 Madden 22, then, has much to live up to, and at first glance looks to smooth over some of the rough edges from last year, but still struggles to make progress thanks to longstanding issues.